 When long time favourite Canadian brand, Maple Leaf, asked me to try their new Canadian Craft Atlantic Coarse Salt Prosciutto in a recipe for summer, I jumped at the chance.
 That same day I went to the supermarket and picked up the new product.

-I had to buy a second pack for this recipe, though, because I confess I ate the first pack within 48 hours just snacking with French baguette and cheeses.
+I had to buy a second pack for this recipe, though.
+That’s because I confess I ate the first pack within 48 hours just snacking with French baguette and cheeses.

 This new prosciutto is part of Maple Leaf’s new Canadian Craft product line which you can learn more about right here.
 It includes several new products including the very tempting sounding Canadian Whisky and Apple Bacon & Montreal Style Smoked Meat Wieners.